-(b)

-- (1) Prior to ninety (90) days after the motor vehicle portal created pursuant to § 55-31-104 is operational and available for use, a law enforcement agency or other public agency taking possession of a motor vehicle pursuant to this section must: - (A) Within three (3) business days after taking the motor vehicle into custody, verify ownership of the motor vehicle through the Tennessee Information Enforcement System (TIES).
-If a public agency attempts to verify ownership information through TIES and the response is Not on File, then the agency shall contact the department of revenue title and registration division, which must search records not contained in TIES for the ownership information.
-If the title and registration division locates ownership information through this search, then the division must notify the appropriate public agency and the agency must distribute the information as provided in this subdivision (b)(1);
+(b)(1)(A) Prior to ninety (90) days after the motor vehicle portal created pursuant to § 55-31-104 is operational and available for use, a law enforcement agency or other public agency taking possession, or causing possession to be taken through the use of a garagekeeper, of a motor vehicle pursuant to this section must:

+(i) Within three (3) business days after taking the motor vehicle into custody, verify ownership of the motor vehicle through the Tennessee Information Enforcement System (TIES).
+If a law enforcement agency or other public agency attempts to verify ownership information through TIES and the response is Not on File, then the agency shall contact the department of revenue title and registration division, which must search records not contained in TIES for the ownership information.
+If the title and registration division locates ownership information through this search, then the division must notify the appropriate public agency and the agency must distribute the information as provided in this subdivision (b)(1); and

-- (B) Provide the ownership information obtained in subdivision(b)(1)(A) to the garagekeeper responsible for towing or storing the motor vehicle; and - (C) Within three (3) business days after receiving verification of ownership pursuant to subdivision (b)(1)(A), send notice to the last known registered owner of the motor vehicle and all lienholders of record that the vehicle has been taken into custody. - (2) On or after ninety (90) days after the motor vehicle portal created pursuant to § 55-31-104 is operational and available for use, a law enforcement agency or other public agency taking possession of a motor vehicle pursuant to this section must: - (A) Within one (1) hour after taking the motor vehicle into custody, verify ownership of the motor vehicle through the online motor vehicle portal; and - (B) Provide the ownership information obtained in subdivision(b)(2)(A) to the garagekeeper responsible for towing or storing the motor vehicle.
+(ii) If a law enforcement agency or other public agency utilizes a garagekeeper to take possession of the motor vehicle, then provide the ownership information obtained in subdivision (b)(1)(A) to the garagekeeper responsible for towing or storing the motor vehicle; and

+(B) Within three (3) business days after receiving verification of ownership pursuant to subdivision (b)(1)(A)(i) or (ii), the law enforcement agency, other public agency, or the garagekeeper that was responsible for towing the motor vehicle shall send notice using three-day delivery to the last known registered owner of the motor vehicle and all lienholders of record that the vehicle has been taken into custody.

+(2) On or after ninety (90) days after the motor vehicle portal created pursuant to § 55-31-104 is operational and available for use, a law enforcement agency, other public agency, or garagekeeper taking possession of a motor vehicle pursuant to this section must, within one (1) hour after taking the motor vehicle into custody, enter the vehicle identification number, license plate number, a description of the vehicle, the location of the tow, and the location where the motor vehicle will be stored into the motor vehicle portal.

-(1) The owner or lienholder of an abandoned or immobile motor vehicle may appeal a determination that a motor vehicle is abandoned or immobile.
+(c)(1) The owner or lienholder of an abandoned or immobile motor vehicle may appeal a determination that a motor vehicle is abandoned or immobile.
 If the owner or lienholder of an abandoned or immobile motor vehicle fails to appeal an action or determination or fails to remove the motor vehicle within twenty (20) days from receipt of the notice that a motor vehicle is abandoned or immobile, then the law enforcement agency or other public agency may take the motor vehicle into custody at any time, including by utilizing a garagekeeper to take the motor vehicle into custody, and no other notice is required.